rokie83/flexgrid/README.md

-# @bexio/common
+# Bexio Flexgrid-Development

-This project is a library that provides reusable code for [Bexio](http://www.bexio.com).
-It is build on top of the [Angular](https://github.com/angular/angular) framework.
+This repository delivers a environment to develop the [@bexio/flexgrid](https://www.npmjs.com/package/@bexio/flexgrid) npm package.
+It is part of a code library for [Bexio](http://www.bexio.com).

 ## Development server

 Run `npm run serve` for a dev server.
-Navigate to `http://localhost:4300/`.
+Navigate to `http://localhost:8000/`.
 The app will automatically reload if you change any of the source files.

 ## Check if artifact is valid

-Run `npm run validate` for a quick check if the artifacts, that will be stored in the `dist/` directory, are passing the linting and testing.
+Run `npm run validate` for a quick check if the artifacts, that will be stored in the `dist/` directory, are passing the linting.

-## Build the artifacts
+## Build the artifacts as preview

-Run `npm run build` to simply create the artifacts in a dist directory.
+Run `npm run build` to preview the artifacts in a dist directory.

 ## Build for production

 Run `npm run build-prod` to have the artifacts ready to be published to [npm](https://www.npmjs.com/).
 This task will execute `npm run validate` and `npm run build`.

-## Deploy the artifacts to [npm](https://www.npmjs.com/)
+## Release the artifacts to [npm](https://www.npmjs.com/)

 Run `npm run deploy` to patch-increment the version and publish the artifacts to npm without the dist directory.

-## Format the code

-Run `npm run format` to format the typescript code according to clang-format.

-## Lint the code

-Run `npm run lint` to lint the typescript code according to the rules defined in the tslint.json file.

-## Running unit tests

-Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `npm run serve`.

-## TODO's

-Write all the missing tests.

 ## License